vuestorefront/storefront-ui/apps/docs/components/components/breadcrumbs.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: A breadcrumb trail consists of a list of links to the parent pages of the current page in hierarchical order.
+It helps users find their place.
 ---
 # Breadcrumbs

-A breadcrumb trail consists of a list of links to the parent pages of the current page in hierarchical order.
-It helps users find their place.
+{{ $frontmatter.description }}

 <Generate />